Ashjha75/javaDEV/Notes/Hibernate.md

     </session-factory>
 </hibernate-configuration>
 ```

+> 💡 **Note:** We can also configure Hibernate directly in Java configuration using `config.setProperty(propertyName, value)` and also we can use a `hibernate.properties` file for that.

 # Entity Class
 An entity class represents a table in your database.
 Use annotations like @Entity, @Table, and @Id to map class fields to table columns.